Michael Selway

 Expertise

-In these fields, Michael has expertise in the areas listed under the headings below and also has experience in other areas, including common land and rights of common, manorial rights, public rights of way and property/estates-related aspects of banking and insolvency.
+In these fields, Michael has expertise in the areas listed under the headings below (see Real Property; Landlord and Tenant; Inheritance, Wills, Probate and Estates; Trusts), and also has experience in other areas, including common land and rights of common, manorial rights, public rights of way and property/estates-related aspects of banking and insolvency.

-Michael appears in hearings in courts and tribunals across South West England and South Wales, as well as in London and further afield, including:
+Michael appears in hearings (and has acted in a number of reported or cited cases) in courts and tribunals across South West England and South Wales, as well as in London and further afield, including:

-• Fast track and multi track trials, a wide range of interim and other hearings, case and costs management conferences and appeals in the High Court (especially the Chancery Division and Probate Registry) and the County Court.
+• Fast track and multi-track trials, a wide range of interim and other hearings, case and costs management conferences and appeals in the High Court (especially the Business and Property Courts, Chancery Division and Probate Registry) and the County Court; and

-• Final hearings in the First-tier Tribunal, Property Chamber, Residential Property and Land Registration Divisions (formerly the work of the LVT, RPT and HMLR Adjudicator).
+• Final and other hearings in the First-tier Tribunal, Property Chamber, Residential Property and Land Registration Divisions, LVT and RPT.

 He also represents clients in mediations, as well as conducting negotiations and conferences and undertaking advisory and drafting work in all of the areas mentioned here.